arnaudober/python_exercises/README.md

 ### 15. Turtle exercises

 Some exercises with the Turtle package.
-Drawing a square, drawing a dashed line and a random walk.
+Drawing a square, drawing a dashed line and a random walk, drawing a Spirograph.